MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/bookings-healthcare.md

 search.appverid:
 searchScope:
   - Microsoft Teams
-f1.keywords:
+  - Microsoft Cloud for Healthcare f1.keywords:
 - NOCSH
 localization_priority: Normal
 ms.collection:
+  - microsoftcloud-healthcare
+  - m365solution-healthcare
+  - m365solution-scenario
 ms.reviewer:
-description: Learn how to use the Bookings app in Teams to schedule, manage, and conduct virtual consultations for  remote sales and service in your financial services organization.
+description: Learn how to use the Bookings app in Teams to schedule, manage, and conduct virtual visits with patients and other healthcare providers.
 ---

-# Virtual consultations with Teams and the Bookings app for remote sales and service
+# Virtual visits with Teams and the Bookings app

 ## Overview

-The [Bookings app](https://support.microsoft.com/office/what-is-bookings-42d4e852-8e99-4d8f-9b70-d7fc93973cb5) in Microsoft Teams streamlines and simplifies remote sales and service for financial services organizations.
-You can schedule and manage virtual consultations, enabling bank relationship managers, financial advisors, and claims adjusters, just to name a few, to serve your customers with increased efficiency and convenience.
+The [Bookings app](https://support.microsoft.com/office/what-is-bookings-42d4e852-8e99-4d8f-9b70-d7fc93973cb5) in Microsoft Teams gives healthcare organizations a simple way to schedule and manage virtual appointments for staff and attendees.
+Use it to schedule and manage virtual visits for your care team members to meet with patients or other healthcare providers to discuss medical care.

-The Bookings app makes it easy to manage complex scheduling demands across your organization.
+The Bookings app makes it easy to manage complex scheduling demands.
 Schedulers can manage multiple department and staff calendars, as well as communications with internal and external attendees, from a single experience.

-Virtual consultations are held through Microsoft Teams meetings, which offers robust videoconferencing capabilities.
-For example, a banking advisor can share their screen and request electronic signatures on documents, allowing them to close transactions remotely.
+Virtual visits are held through Microsoft Teams meetings, which offers robust videoconferencing capabilities.
+For example, a doctor can share their screen and show and discuss test results with a patient.

 Each virtual appointment includes a Teams meeting link that’s sent to attendees in email where they can easily join from a web browser or in Teams on any device.
 Automated email reminders help reduce no-shows and enhance customer engagement.

-This article gives you an overview of how to use the Bookings app in Teams to deliver remote sales and service in your financial services organization.
+This article gives you an overview of how to use the Bookings app in Teams to schedule, manage, and conduct virtual visits in your healthcare organization.

 ## Before you get started